 - Remove all towels that are hanging or off on bathroom racks or hooks on doors

 - Use a cloth tarp to protect light fixtures, vents, or fans that aren’t being removed in the process

 - Clear the floor from water, rugs, mats, trash, or other material to ensure safety when working

 - Cover your bathtub, shower, and tubs with cloth tarps to avoid scratching or damage while moving your vanity

 How to remove a bathroom vanity with wall plumbing

 1. Cut off all water supply to the vanity by first shutting off the water valves that connect to the faucet of the vanity.
 The water valves should be located under the sink, and to turn them off, you have first to turn them counterclockwise all the way.
-If your vanity does not have water valves, or if its valves are defective, you have to shut off the water supply through the water valves on your home’s central water system.
-After cutting off the water supply, turn the tap on to drain out the remaining water in the vanity.
+If your vanity does not have water valves or its valves are defective, you have to shut off the water supply through the water valves on your home’s central water system.
+After cutting off the water supply, turn the tap on to drain the remaining water in the vanity.

 3. Remove the drain trap.
 The P-trap is the P-shaped tube under your sink.
 This will be full of wastewater, and so, you first need to empty it into a bucket carefully.
 The P-trap has three easily identifiable parts: